Our Impact

 Advancing Global ALS Research

-The ALS Network hosted the 14th annual ALS Research Summit, bringing together world-renowned researchers, investigators, clinicians, biotech companies, government representatives, and advocates in ALS and related fields.
+The ALS Network hosted the 15th annual ALS Research Summit in January, 2025, bringing together world-renowned researchers, investigators, clinicians, biotech companies, government representatives, and advocates in ALS and related fields to drive new ideas and foster collaboration.

 invested in ALS research